kartik-venugopal/aural-player/README.md

 ## Planned updates

+**Playlist contextual menu*** - When a playlist item is right/control-clicked, it will display a contextual menu with functions applicable to the clicked item.
+Certain functions that could only be performed on the playing track will now be able to be performed on any playlist track.

-**Swift 4 migration**: A new Swift4 branch will be created, with all Swift code written in Swift v4.
+**Swift 4 migration** - A new Swift4 branch will be created, with all Swift code written in Swift v4.
 This will become the master branch in the future.

 ## Recent updates